pizuCoder/Restaurant-app/README.md

 - Orders can be deleted
 - Data isnt lost on refreshing the page
 - The backend is connected via REST API (crudcrud)
+- Uses async/await instead of promises for efficiency

+Note: The app is made as a test assignment.
+The free crudcrud link expires in a day, to see the proper working please change the link.